-Sophocles’ Oedipus — who did not “see” or understand certain realities until blinded by them — reminds us that we do not “see” with our eyes, rather, with our mind.
+Sophocles’ Oedipus — who did not 'see' or understand certain realities until blinded by them — reminds us that we do not 'see' with our eyes, rather, with our mind.
 Our ability to make sense of what we perceive and act upon it relies on the immense networks and connections that form our mind.
-To study different visual inputs and draw meaningful perceptions from them takes a certain amount of thought, that can accelerate or decline depending on how we exercise them.
+To study different visual inputs and draw meaningful perceptions from them takes a certain amount of thought that can accelerate or decline depending on how we exercise them.
 Everything in our physical, personal, familial and cultural environments and their innate biases can shape our seeing ways.
-One of the pitfalls in navigating this is the belief that memorizing the familiar is what intelligence really represents, without addressing the limitations in those immediate and familiar answers.
-Over time, countless great artists and thinkers have challenged how the marks of intelligence are not seeing our own perceptions as instant and complete, but as works in progress.
+Yet one of the pitfalls in navigating these environments is the belief that memorizing familiar answers is what intelligence really represents, without ever addressing their limitations.
+Over time, countless great artists and thinkers have challenged how the marks of intelligence are not seeing issues as instantaneous and complete, but as works in progress.

 This process of perception is a patient one, often refusing to unsee what one immediately sees.
 Author Amy E. Herman develops this theory in her treatise Visual Intelligence.
-She argues that to gain meaningful insights requires a certain unfolding from the convenience of preconceived ideals.
-It asks to pause and discover details that may hold multiplicities of meaning.
+She argues that to gain meaningful insights requires a certain unfolding from the convenience of preconceived ideals, or from simple first impressions.
+A visual intelligence asks to pause and discover details that may hold multiplicities of meaning.
 This is what makes the artist's witness so powerful — learning how to ask better questions from the inner fabric of our minds, while it's counterpart, the sciences, offer a predictive nature about the outer universe.
 Author and cultural critic James Baldwin reiterates the role of the artist as one who persistently asks and never relies solely on the immediacy of uncontested answers.
 Baldwin writes in his 1962 essay on the creative process;

 "Society must accept some things as real; but he must always know that visible reality hides a deeper one, and that all our action and achievement rest on things unseen.
 A society must assume that it is stable, but the artist must know, and he must let us know, that there is nothing stable under heaven...
 The artist cannot and must not take anything for granted, but must drive to the heart of every answer and expose the question the answer hides."